 And that’s exactly what happened with these lot when they came to the Premier League.

-But despite their real life reputations taking a hit, on FIFA they still remained very, very capable players.
+But despite their real life reputations taking a hit, on FIFA they are very, very capable players.

-We go through the footballers who were better in EA Sports football series than they were in real life.
+We go through the footballers who are better in EA Sports football series than are in real life.